Have you spent days trying and failing to burn a screen successfully? Or perhaps you are a newbie screen-printer trying to learn how to burn screens?

 To get the best screen exposure time, you need to perform a Step-Wedge test.
 Print the step wedge onto a film along with any art you’d like to print.
 Then, test the time needed in steady increments to find the best exposure time for the particular screen mesh count, light source, and emulsion you’re using.
 Cover the screen and expose different sections consecutively.
 Aim for a gradient level of 7 on the step wedge for optimum exposure.

 The increments you use depend on your light source (how much UV light and watts it has) and emulsion (how fast it burns).
 It could be increments of 5 seconds, 30 seconds, 1 minute, 2 minutes, or more.
 For instance, if you used photopolymer emulsions, you could try 5-10 seconds increments, whereas, with Diazo emulsions, you can try 30 – 60 seconds increments.

 Alternatively, you can also use exposure calculators to determine exposure time.
 There are many free exposure calculators for screen printing that you can utilize, including Anthem’s Screen Printing Exposure Calculator and the Kiwo ExpoCheck, among others.
-You’ll need to spend some money (around $19.99 on eBay) to get a step wedge test, but these free alternatives offer a great option to get accurate readings for determining exposure time.
+You won’t need to spend money (around $19.99 on eBay) to get a step wedge test, as these free alternatives offer a great option to get accurate readings for determining exposure time.
 Once you get the hang of the instructions, you’ll be good to go!